 If you don’t already have RSlogix 5000 programming software you can get a free copy here.

 This demo software is version 17 and is for offline programming only, which is a heck of a lot better than nothing.
 The demo software is good for 90 days.
-Follow the instructions on Allen Bradley’s website to install the software so you can follow along with the video tutorials.
+Follow the instructions on Allen Bradley’s website to install the software Update!
+The software is no longer available from Rockwell.
+When and if it becomes available again I will link to it from here.
+You can still follow along with the video tutorials.
 After completing this tutorial you should be able to add Rails, Rungs, Branches, Instructions and Tags.

 I recently released a book on Amazon titled “Learn How to Program and Troubleshoot Ladder Logic“.
 If you are new to programming PLC’s grab a copy and jump start your journey into the rewarding world of controls.